toshimaru/SimpleRequestDispatcher/README.md

 Default controller is `Index.php` and default action is `function index()`.

-All controllers should extend `\Controller\Controller` class so that every controller can use common function which is defined in `Controller.php`.
+All controllers should extend `\Controller\Controller` class so that every controller can use common functions which are defined in `Controller.php`.

-See `Sample.php` to see how to write controller.
+See `Sample.php` to see how it works.

 Unit Testing
 -----